28th International Eucharistic Congress: Course of the event

 On June 20, a Sunday, at churches throughout the Roman Catholic Archdiocese of Chicago, over 260 bishops participated in holy hours, with the Chicago New World commenting that there was "a prelate for every pulpit".
 The congress officially began that day with a large procession that included representatives from all attending religious orders, 750 students from Quigley Preparatory Seminary, 500 monsignors, 300 bishops, 60 archbishops, and 10 cardinals.
 The procession was watched by approximately 250,000 spectators and was regarded as being one of the largest gathering of prelates in modern times outside of Rome.
-Loudspeakers, a relatively recent invention, were used in the procession, which was also broadcast via radio and aired at churches across the United States.
-The Chicago Symphony Orchestra, accompanied by a choir composed of choral members from both Saint Mary of the Lake and Quigley, performed for the congress's opening mass at Holy Name Cathedral, playing a piece written by New York City-based composer Pietro Yon.
+Loudspeaker, a relatively recent invention, were used in the procession, which was also broadcast via radio and aired at churches across the United States.
+The Chicago Symphony Orchestra, accompanied by a choir composed of choral members from both Saint Mary of the Lake and Quigley, performed for the congress's opening Mass at Holy Name Cathedral, playing a piece written by New York City-based composer Pietro Yon.

 The second day, deemed Children's Day, featured a large mass held at Soldier Field.
 With over 400,000 participants either in the stadium or in the surrounding area, the mass featured a choir composed of 62,000 children.
 Dubbed by the Chicago New World as "the world's largest choir", the children represented 325 schools in the archdiocese, and they sang "Mass of the Angels", a piece from the 12th Century.
 Seminarians from Saint Mary of the Lake, accompanied by members of the Order of St. Gregory the Great and the Knights of Malta, led the procession for the mass.
 The third day, Women's Day, saw a general meeting held again at Soldier Field attended by approximately 250,000 women, which included approximately 20,000 religious sisters.
 Two choirs composed, respectively, of 6,000 nuns and 3,500 women members of local choirs sang a mass written by composer Vito Carnevali.
 In the evening, approximately 225,000 men (with approximately 50,000 more outside the stadium) processed into Soldier Field, each holding a candle, which was the only source of light as they listened to sermons.
 On June 23, deemed Higher Education Day, a mass written by Johann Baptist Singenberger was performed by 3,000 high school and college students.